Swipe right (wing): Former Trump aides seek singles for Thiel-backed dating app - NewsBreak

 “Start going out with normal guys,” the promo closed.

-The developers know that recruiting enough women to the app will be key to its success, which is reflected in its business model.
+The developers know that recruiting enough women to the app will be key to its success, which is reflected in its business model.“I can’t breathe,” Mother files lawsuit against OKC police after son’s in-custody death

 It will use a premium subscription model with a basic free version available for everyone, but a subscription available for men.
 Women, however, won’t have to pay.